dan-schel/train-disruptions/docs/line-routes.md

 - Murrumbeena to Hughesdale
 - etc.

 (In reality, it's actually more than 12.
-There's two lines implicated, the Pakenham AND Cranbourne line, and also likely the Gippsland line too!)
+There's two lines implicated, the Pakenham **and** Cranbourne line, and also likely the Gippsland line too!)

 Instead we should be able to enter "Caulfield to Dandenong", and the app should just be able to _figure it out_!
 Sounds easy, just trace the path on the route graph and list each edge along the way, right?

-Unfortunately, that doesn't quite work for two reasons:
+Unfortunately, that doesn't quite work, for two reasons:

 - "X to Y" can be ambiguous on the route graph.
   - e.g. The edges on the Pakenham line indicate two possible routes from Richmond to Flagstaff.
 If we were to say "buses replace trains from Richmond to Flagstaff", which edges should be swapped out for bus edges?